mamolli/flight-discount/README.md

 - Adding additional data to Flight - `departure`.
 Tenant/buyer is purchasing an actual flight and this flight must have a concrete departure(datetime).
 Departure cannot be inferred from:
   >contains the ID, the route from, to, hour and days of the week of departure.

-- Also adding initial `price` to Flight.
+- Also adding initial `price` to Flight. (to see more about structures used go: `./src/discount/specs.clj/`)

 - Assuming discounts have atomic nature.
 They should only be applied in full or not all.
 Partial discounts do not apply if they break conditions.
 Discounts will be applied in order.